The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/devonte-duncan.md

-    This code works despite the variable `advice` being declared locally because it was declared using `var`, and `var` doesn't play by the same rules as `const` or `let`, its accessible globally and locally regardless of the scope of its declaration location.
+    This code works despite the variable `advice` being declared locally because it was declared using `var`, and `var` doesn't play by the same rules as `const` or `let`, it is function scoped rather than block scoped.